Report: SEC Not Looking For Conference Expansion

 For now, pump the brakes on major programs from the ACC or Big 12 joining in the coming years.

-According to reports from Saturday Down South, the preference among SEC presidents is to not expand beyond 16 teams as of this time.
+According to reports from Saturday Down South, the preference among SEC presidents is to not expand beyond 16 teams at this time.
 The Longhorns and Sooners will expand the conference from 14 to 16 teams no later than 2025.

 “We’re positioned at 16 (teams) for a robust future,” one SEC athletic director told SDS.
 “The need just isn’t there.”

 Reports circulated last week that the conference would begin negotiations to add Clemson, Virginia, Florida State and North Carolina to the league in the coming weeks.
-Several sources tell LonghornsCountry.com that the report was false and conversations of expansion have ceased since the additions of Texas and Oklahoma.
+Several sources tell TheGroveReport.com that the report was false, and conversations of expansion have ceased since the additions of Texas and Oklahoma.

 As USC and UCLA leave for the Big Ten, reports shift to the future of the Pac-12.
 Earlier this month, it was reported that the Big 12 reached out to six programs about future expansion.
 Should institutions such as Oregon, Washington and others accept the invite, the Big 12 would become the first conference with 18 or more teams.